YixuanSeanZhou/GaryPlanner/back_end/README.md

 Type `git checkout selenium_docker` to switch into the selenium_docker branch.

+Type `docker-compose up --build`

+Open a new terminal and go to back_end

-In your terminal, type `
+In your terminal, type `docker exec -it back_end_web_1 /bin/bash`

-In the current directory, first run `chmod u+x degree_audit.sh`.
+Once you see your termnial now starts with `root@` first run `chmod u+x degree_audit.sh`.
 And then run `./degree_audit.sh [username] [password]` to get you degree_audit.json.
 Don't forget to check your Duo.
 If there's any errors, please report them to me.